odoogap/vuestorefront/README.md

-# Vuestorefront2 - Odoo Backend Modules
+# Vuestorefront 3 - Odoo Backend Modules

 ## Overview

-Vuestorefront 2 is a lightning-fast frontend platform for Headless Commerce.
+Vuestorefront 3 is a lightning-fast frontend platform for Headless Commerce.
 In some situations it's ok to just use an Odoo template and start your website, but some companies they need and full blown eCommerce platform because their business depends on that.